-Changes in wind speed Downwind wake wind speed deficits at 10 m are much smaller than at hub-height: wind speed reductions in the wake at the surface are about 4.5 times weaker than at hub-height.
-At 10 m, wind speeds accelerate slightly (less than 1 m s-1) within the wind plant during stable conditions only, a phenomenon that was also observed in the simulations and lidar observations of Bodini et al. (2021) and the large-eddy simulations of Vanderwende et al. (2016).
-Upwind of the wind plant, wind speeds are reduced slightly, especially when winds are in Region 2 of the power curve and the thrust coefficient is near its maximum value.
-Wu and Porté-Agel (2017) identifies this effect in large-eddy simulations of neutral boundary layers.
+Downwind In general, downwind wake wind speed deficits at 10 m are much smaller than at hub-height: wind speed reductions in the wake at the surface are about 4.5 times weaker than at hub-height.
+At 10 m, wind speeds accelerate slightly (less than $1 \text{ m s}^{-1}$ ) within the wind plant during stable conditions only, a phenomenon that was also observed in the simulations and lidar observations of Bodini et al. (2021) and the large-eddy simulations of Vanderwende et al. (2016).
+Upwind of the wind plant, wind speeds are reduced slightly, especially when winds are in Region 2 of the power curve and Vanderwende et al. (2016); García-Santiago